 See our article on how to set up AMD Eyefinity.

-Matrox has been doing video wall solutions for several years and in recent years great products for smaller menu-boards and video-walls and at an affordable price.
-Matrox QuadHead2Go is one of their out-of-the-box controllers that works great when building menu-boards and video-walls, the QuadHead2Go supports 4 screens connected through HDMI and makes it easy setting up a 1×4 or 2×2 menu-board and video-wall.
+Matrox has been doing video wall solutions for several years and in recent years great products for smaller menu boards and video walls and at an affordable price.
+Matrox QuadHead2Go is one of their out-of-the-box controllers that works great when building menu-boards and video walls, the QuadHead2Go supports 4 screens connected through HDMI and makes it easy to set up a 1×4 or 2×2 menu-board and video wall.
 In addition, the QuadHead2Go is also available in a PCIe version controller.
 Using the QuadHead2Go or any other similar multi-monitor controller you will be needing a separate player.

 Most large manufacturers, like Samsung, LG, etc. offer Daisy Chain in their professional product line.
 Daisy Chain means you can connect multiple screens through the screen’s HDMI ports.
 When connected you can set up almost any amount of screens into a super large video wall.
 Depending on the brand, model, specification, etc. these screens support anything from 4 to unlimited screens.
 If Daisy Chain is the preferred solution you don’t need an additional controller, but you will be needing a separate player.

 The software-based solution is something we’ve been seeing on the market more recently, we have not had the chance to test out all the providers on the market.

 Userfull and other providers providing software-based solutions are cloud-based.
 This means your video walls are centrally managed and all configuration is made online.
 As you can imagine it’s not really possible to eliminate all the hardware when working with video walls, you need something to connect the screens and the cloud.
 In most cases you install a piece of software on the screen or add a small HDMI to the Internet bridge – In both cases what you get is a communication bridge between the cloud and the screen.

 Can I simply use Extend mode?